 How to Properly Use POST Links

-In web applications, especially in administrative interfaces, it should be a basic rule that actions changing the state of the server should not be performed via the HTTP GET method.
-As the method name suggests, GET should be used only to retrieve data, not to change it.
-For actions such as deleting records, it is more appropriate to use the POST method.
-Although the ideal would be to use the DELETE method, this cannot be invoked without JavaScript, hence POST is historically used.
+In web applications, particularly in administrative interfaces, a fundamental rule should be that actions modifying server state are not performed using the HTTP GET method.
+As the name implies, GET should only be used for retrieving data, not altering it.
+For actions like deleting records, using the POST method is more appropriate.
+While the DELETE method would be ideal, it cannot be invoked without JavaScript, which is why POST has historically been used for such actions.

-How to do it in practice?
+How to implement this in practice?
 Use this simple trick.
-At the beginning of your template, create a helper form with the identifier postForm, which you will then use for the delete buttons:
+At the beginning of your layout template, create a helper form with

 <form method="post" id="postForm"></form>